AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * When sharing assets and collections as link (using [!UICONTROL Link Sharing] dialog), users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.<br/>
 ![option to download original assets or renditions or both](assets/share-renditions.png)

-* Users can now specify the limit to the number of sub-assets to be generated for the compound assets.<br/>
+* Users can now specify the limit to the number of subassets to be generated for the compound assets.<br/>
 ![limit the sub asset generation](assets/sub-asset-limit.png)

 * [!DNL Experience Manager] extends the Connected Assets functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).